2008 United States presidential election in Minnesota: Predictions

 There were 16 news organizations who made state-by-state predictions of the election.
 Here are the last predictions before election day:

 Polling

-In the aftermath of the GOP National Convention that was highlighted by a well delivered and received speech by vice presidential nominee Governor Sarah Palin, a strong Obama lead tightened into a very narrow polling lead.
+In the aftermath of the Republican National Convention that was highlighted by a well delivered and received speech by vice presidential nominee Governor Sarah Palin, a strong Obama lead tightened into a very narrow polling lead.
 However, when the September financial crisis irreparably damaged McCain's chances at victory, McCain remained competitive in Minnesota for some time after Obama had pulled away in other states such as Michigan and Wisconsin.
 At no time, however, did polls indicate that John McCain was ahead in the state, and Obama eventually did pull away from John McCain.